Ely6275/Vision-Controlled-Prosthetic-Hand/README.md

      - Where theta is the servo angle and d is the measured finger length

 4) If the software recognizes that a finger tip reaches below its base landmark, that means the finger is closed and the servo should be written to its max value of 180
    - To detect this, use an if statement to check if the y coordinate of the tip is greater than the y coordinate of the base

+# File Breakdown
+  # Servo_Utils.py